Remigiusz Sobociński

-Remigiusz Sobociński (born 11 March 1974) is a Polish football manager and former player who is currently in charge of Ossa Biskupiec Pomorski.
+Remigiusz Sobociński (born 11 March 1974) is a Polish football manager and former player who was most recently in charge of Powiśle Dzierzgoń.

 Career

 In 1997, Sobociński signed for top-flight Amica Wronki from Jeziorak Iława in the lower leagues.
 During his seven-seasons with the club, they won the Polish Cup three consecutive seasons, finish third on two occasions and competed in the UEFA Cup, where they played against Atlético Madrid.

 In 4–0 win over GKS Katowice, he recorded four assists.

 In the second half of 2004–05 season, Sobociński chose to go on loan to Kujawiak Włocławek in the second league after his form was affected by insomnia due to concern about his child.
 After that, he received an offer from German club 1.
 FC Nürnberg but declined concerned about the language differences.

 As of 2021, Sobociński plays for Ossa Biskupiec Pomorski in the Polish amateur leagues.